Julppe/end-to-end-steering/README.md

 ### Files

+- **study.pdf** A pdf document describing the research questions and motivation, as well as the results derived from these scripts.
 - **dataloader.py**: Custom Pytorch dataloader for the A2D2 dataset with RGB images as samples and steering angles as labels.
 - **generate_samples.py**: Script for visualising samples from the dataset.
 Usage described in detail in the usage: testing section.
 - **README.md**: This README file.